top of page

 Manager & Founder

 After attempting a Master's Degree in Engineering Science, Francis left academia to pursue other career goals, but remains actively engaged with the weather enterprise.
-More recently, Francis got certified as an Environmental Professional in training by ECO-Canada.
-He is a licenced advanced drone pilot with Transport Canada and with the FAA (United States) and is currently working as a professional meteorologist.
+In the past, Francis held a certification as an Environmental Professional in training (EPt) by ECO-Canada and Remote First Aid with the Canadian Red Cross.
+He has served on several committees at the Canadian Meteorological and Oceanographic Society (CMOS) and has presented his work at international conferences.
+He is a licenced advanced drone pilot with Transport Canada and has a Part 107 sUAS certification with the FAA (United States).

 bottom of page